Simon Howie production now powered by Scottish weather thanks to switch on of 2.3MW Wind Turbine and 2.1MW Solar Array

 Supporting the circular economy, the wind turbine was sourced from a wind farm in the Netherlands, instead of manufacturing a new asset.
 Delivery and installation was a mission in itself with the 10-year-old goliath, being transported through the narrow roads of rural Perthshire in August (see video).
 After installation, a complicated connection process and several rounds of testing, the turbine and the solar panels have now been connected to the National Grid and are switched on and generating energy as planned

-The £3.7 million project has been primarily funded by the Business with additional support coming from Scottish Enterprise which provided a £500,000 grant towards the solar panels.
+The £3 million project (actually £3.7) has been primarily funded by the Business with additional support coming from Scottish Enterprise which provided a £500,000 grant towards the solar panels.
 The new system makes the company one of the most sustainable food and drink businesses in the UK, producing high quality food products with no reliance on fossil fuels.

 Simon Howie, owner, said: “After two years of planning it’s wonderful to see our renewable energy system now live.
 Getting the wind turbine and solar panels operational has been a logistical challenge but will reap rewards both for us as a business but also for our customers and consumers as it allows us to do all we can to protect them from energy-related price hikes.